schwark/smartthings-alarmcom/README.md

 Type in your alarm.com username and password and Save If you want a Disarm Switch also created, turn that option on - see CAUTION below.
-Wait 10 minutes for the switches to show up in your Things If you would like to, customize the silent arming (default on) or no delay (default off) options on either of these switches
+Wait 10 minutes for the switches to show up in your Things
+OPTIONAL:
+Customize the silent arming (default on) option on either switch Customize no entry delay (default off) option on either switch
 ```

 * Two switches will show up under Things: one switch is called **Arm Away** and one called **Arm Stay**.